PacktPublishing/Hands-On-Object-Oriented-Programming-with-CSharp/Chapters/Chapter_4_ObjectCollaboration.md

 }
 ```

 If we also think about Beverage, every beverage must have a company or maker.
 For example if we think about the commercial beverages, those are made by companies like "Pepsi Co.", "Coka Cola Company".
 The beverage can also be local made, in that case the company name would be the name of the local shop.
-But the main idea here is that, a beverage must have a Manufacturar Company.
+But the main idea here is that, a beverage must have a Manufacturer Company.
 So let's see this is code:

 ```csharp
 public class Beverage {